FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Experimental Results

-As we suggested in Section~\ref{Subsec:wd}, the auxiliary model weight decay hyperparameter $\lambda_m$ acts as an important role for balancing the natural accuracy and the adversarial robustness.
-To show this trade-off, we conduct experiments with 2-Module FADE and test the natural accuracy and the adversarial accuracy with different $\lambda_m\in\{0.0001,0.0003,0.001,0.003,0.01\}$.
-We also measure the perturbation on the feature outputed by the first module, namely, $\Vert f_1(\vx+\boldsymbol{\delta}_0)-f_1(\vx)\Vert_2$, to show the influence of $\lambda_m$ on the lower bound of $\epsilon_1$ for guaranteed robustness.
-The results are shown in Fig.~\ref{fig:ablation}.
+As we discussed in \cref{Subsec:wd}, the hyperparameter $\lambda_m$ for weight decay on the auxiliary model acts as an important role that balances natural accuracy and adversarial robustness.
+To show the influence of this hyperparameter, we conduct experiments on ``FADE (2:8)'' (or ``FADE (2:8:0:0)'') with different $\lambda_m$ between $0.0001$ and $0.1$, and we plot the natural and adversarial accuracy in \cref{fig:ablation}.

-We can observe the consistency between the experimental results and our theory that a larger $\lambda_m$ can lead to higher natural accuracy while decreasing the adversarial accuracy.
-When applying a larger $\lambda_m$ to mitigate the objective inconsistency, the perturbation on the feature also increases, which leads to a weaker overall adversarial robustness in the backbone network.
+We can observe that in all our settings, the natural accuracy increases first as we increase $\lambda_m$, and then goes down quickly.
+The growing part can be explained by our theory in \cref{Subsec:wd} that the large auxiliary weight decay can alleviate the objective inconsistency and improve the performance.
+However, when we adopt an excessively large weight decay, the weight decay will drive the model away from optimum and lead to a performance drop, which is also commonly observed in the joint training process.

-It is noteworthy that when applying a too large $\lambda_m$, the auxiliary model may fail to learn meaningful representation and the natural accuracy will drop, as shown in the experiment on CIFAR-10 with $\lambda_m=0.01$.
-This result also aligns with the well-known fact in normal training that a too large regularization term can undermine performance of a model.
+For the adversarial accuracy, the effects of $\lambda_m$ become more complicated, since larger $\lambda_m$ can decrease both $g_m$ and $\mu_m$, which affect the robustness in opposite ways.
+An increasing adversarial accuracy suggests that the effect of $g_m$ dominates, while a decreasing one suggests that the effect of $\mu_m$ dominates.
+Similarly to the natural accuracy, we observe that the adversarial accuracy grows first and then goes down in most cases, which implies a stronger effect of $g_m$ when $\lambda_m$ is small.
+And considering the increasing natural accuracy, adopting a moderately large $\lambda_m$ usually attains a better overall performance on clean and adversarial examples.